jacklxc/StandAloneSpellingCorrection/README.md

 # StandAloneSpellingCorrection
-Repository for Findings of EMNLP 2020 "Context-aware Stand-alone Neural Spelling Correction".
+Repository for Findings of EMNLP 2020 [Context-aware Stand-alone Neural Spelling Correction](https://www.aclweb.org/anthology/2020.findings-emnlp.37/).
 This work is done by Xiangci Li as research scientist intern at IDL of SVAIL, Baidu USA supervised by Dr. Hairong Liu.
 If you have any question, please contact lixiangci8@gmail.com.

 ## Requirements
 * PaddlePaddle 1.6